Taice/new/README.md

 ```
 new dir1/dir2/dir3/file file dir5/dir6/
 ```
-the outputting tree will be
+the resulting tree will be
 ```
 .
 ├── dir1